cyrildewit/eloquent-viewable/README.md

 ### Caching

-Caching views counts can have a big impact on the performance of your application.
-You can read the documentation about caching the views count [here](#caching-view-counts)
+Caching view counts can have a big impact on the performance of your application.
+You can read the documentation about caching the view count [here](#caching-view-counts)

 Using the `remember()` method will only cache view counts made by the `count()` method.
 The `orderByViews` and `orderByUnique` query scopes aren't using these values because they only add something to the query builder.
 To optimize